 Human Resources Chair ( 2017 to present)

 Lisa earned both a B.A. in English and her law degree from the University of Utah.
-She works for the Human Resources at University of Washington She lives in Seattle with her son and husband and enjoys traveling, ballets and gathering with friends.
+She works in Human Resources at University of Washington.
+She lives in Seattle with her son and husband and enjoys traveling, ballet and gathering with friends.

 Secretary & Treasurer, Finance & Development Committee (2019 - Present)

 Hayden Bixby has been a faculty member at Edmonds Community College since 1998 and has served as the International Program Director for Cura Orphanage, in Kenya, since 2006.
 She is thrilled to be contributing to the work of RAI as it responds creatively to the needs of refugee women in the US.

 Akiko Waters is the founder and creative director of the CURA CO., a socially conscious lifestyle brand specializing in ethically-sourced, female forward art, home and apparel products.
 Besides the clear synergy between the mission of Akiko's brand and the work of RAI, it is also the facts of Akiko's own childhood that fuels the passion for working with immigrant women.
 As the child of a Japanese single mother Akiko understands first hand the struggle immigrants face, especially mothers.

 Brittany Mehl works for Mentor Creative Group, a digital creative agency in Seattle that designs, builds, brands, and markets products.
 She is passionate about RAI’s innovative model to transform the lives of refugee and immigrant women.
 She is looking forward to helping share the impact stories of the organization along with developing community partnerships.